below/dARC-Secrets/README.md

 	str	r0, [sp]                @ 4-byte Spill
 	bl	_objc_release

-And this is the complete explaination, why the crash happens.
+And this is the complete explanation, why the crash happens.

 ### Lessons Learned